ultravnc/UltraVNC/cmake/readme.txt

 ######################

-# Windows with regular Visual Studio project files
+# Windows with regular Visual Studio project files (with MFC components to avoid errors about missing afxres.h)
+#	If you have Visual Studio Build Tools 2019 with VSC 2022 (install on it MFC components too for same reason)
+#		Download and install Windows SDK Version 8.1 (for Errors MSB8036)
+#		From VS 2022 installer and install "MSVC v140 - VS 2015 C++ Build Tools (v14.00)" (for fatal error C1083: Unable to open include file : 'ctype.h')

 # Install Plattformtoolset matching to the project files, currently v143